• Skip to primary navigation

 • The top of the cake may dome slightly and it may also crack.

 • Powdered sugar glaze can go from too thick to too thin very quickly.
-For slow drips of glaze down the sides that set quickly, keep the glaze on the thicker side.
+For slow drips down the sides that set quickly, keep the glaze on the thicker side.

-• To Store—cover the Earl Grey tea cake loosely with aluminum foil on the counter for up to two days.
+• Cover the Earl Grey tea cake loosely with aluminum foil on the counter for up to two days.
 After that, keep it in the fridge.
 Don’t store it in an airtight container, as the glaze will melt and run.

-• To Freeze—wrap the unglazed cooled cake gently but tightly in two layers of plastic wrap and store it in the freezer for up to one month.
-Place it in the fridge the day before serving to thaw then glaze as per the recipe.
+• To freeze, wrap the cooled cake without glaze gently but tightly in two layers of plastic wrap and store it in the freezer for up to one month.
+Place it in the fridge the day before serving to thaw then glaze as per the recipe instructions.

 A sliced Earl Grey yogurt cake with pinkish-purple blackberry glaze on a grey weathered table.
 There are slices of cake on small playtes and lilacs on the table around the cake.